Anxiety Disorders: Exploring the Different Types

 Causes of GAD

-The exact causes of GAD are complex and may involve a combination of genetic, biological, environmental, and psychological factors.
-Genetics may play a role, as individuals with a family history of anxiety disorders are more susceptible.
+The causes of GAD are complex and often involve a combination of genetic, biological, environmental, and psychological factors.
+Genetics may play a role, as individuals with a family history of anxiety disorders tend to be more susceptible.

 Treatment of GAD

-Treatment for GAD typically includes a combination of psychotherapy, medication, and lifestyle changes.
-Cognitive-behavioral therapy (CBT) is often utilized to help those affected manage excessive worrying.
-Doctors may prescribe meds like selective serotonin reuptake inhibitors (SSRIs) or benzos in more severe cases.
+Treatment for GAD typically combines psychotherapy, medication, and lifestyle adjustments.
+Cognitive Behavioral Therapy (CBT) is especially effective for managing excessive worry and identifying unhelpful thinking patterns.
+Doctors may also prescribe medications such as selective serotonin reuptake inhibitors (SSRIs) or benzodiazepines for more severe cases.

 Panic Disorder: Sudden, Intense Anxiety